CloudLabsAI-Azure/Solution-Accelerators/Intelligent-Document-Processing/Lab-Guide.md

 ### STEP 1 - Authorize Event Grid API Connection

+**Note: Please consider the 6 digit unique number you entered whereever you see <$uniqueNumber>**

 1. Wait for the step in the script that states **STEP 12 - Create API Connection and Deploy Logic app**.

 ![Step 12 API Yellow](../media/Intelligent-Document-Processing/Step12.jpg)

 2. We need to authorize the API connection in two minutes.
-Once you see the message **Authorize idp<inject key="DeploymentID" enableCopy="false" />aegpi API Connection** in yellow, go to **Intelligent** resource group.
+Once you see the message **Authorize idp<$uniqueNumber>aegpi API Connection** in yellow, go to **Intelligent** resource group.

 ![Authorize aegapi Yellow](../media/Intelligent-Document-Processing/aegapi-authorize-yellow.jpg)

-3. Search for the **idp<inject key="DeploymentID" enableCopy="false" />aegapi** resource in the search tab and click on it.
+3. Search for the **idp<$uniqueNumber>aegapi** resource in the search tab and click on it.
 This will now take you to a API connection page.

 ![select aegapi in RG](../media/Intelligent-Document-Processing/search-select-aegapi.jpg)